Dipsingh/dipsingh.github.io/_posts/2022-10-15-Linear-Regression-Notest.md

 How to fix it: A simple fix of adding lag variables can fix this problem.
 Alternatively, interaction terms, additional variables, or additional transformations may fix this

-### Homoscedasity
-This assumes homoscedasticity, which is the same variance within our error terms.
-Heteroscedasticity, the violation of homoscedasticity, occurs when we don’t have an even variance across the error terms.

-Why it can happen: Our model may be giving too much weight to a subset of the data, particularly where the error variance was the largest.

-What it will affect: Significance tests for coefficients due to the standard errors being biased.
-Additionally, the confidence intervals will be either too wide or too narrow.

-How to fix it: Heteroscedasticity (can you tell I like the scedasticity words?) can be solved either by using weighted least squares regression instead of the standard OLS or transforming either the dependent or highly skewed variables.
-Performing a log transformation on the dependent variable is not a bad place to start.

 ### Non-linearity